Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 Capturing the `transport` settings in a variable as shown will make things easier in [a later lesson](../3-multiple-endpoints/) when we start defining message routing rules.

 ### Starting up

-At the end of the `Main` (or `AsyncMain`) method, after the configuration code, add the following code which will: start the endpoint, keep it running until we press the <kbd>Enter</kbd> key, then shut it down.
+At the end of the `Main` method, after the configuration code, add the following code which will: start the endpoint, keep it running until we press the <kbd>Enter</kbd> key, then shut it down.

 snippet: Startup